Forster (Wallis Island) Airport

-Forster (Wallis Island) Airport (IATA: FOT, ICAO: YFST) is a private Australian airfield located on Wallis Island, in the Mid North Coast region of New South Wales.
+Forster (Wallis Island) Airport is a private Australian airfield located on Wallis Island, in the Mid North Coast region of New South Wales.
 The island, which sits within Wallis Lake is not connected by road to any of the surrounding communities and is only accessible by boat or the airport itself.
 There are currently no commercial or scheduled flights servicing it.
 The airport's single runway is 1500 meters long with a mixed grass/gravel surface.

 History

 Amid a tourism boom in the post-war years, the Forster Chamber of Commerce leased a parcel of crown land on the island with the intent of developing an airfield.
 Construction began in September 1949, paid for by community donations and using volunteer labour.
 The Chamber was successful in attracting Butler Air Transport to commence a regular air service to Sydney using Douglas DC-3s from 1950, which it considered necessary not just to bring in tourists, but to provide faster access for residents of Forster and nearby Tuncurry to medical services.
 From its opening, the airfield was connected to town via a ferry service.